 |14-18 yr||460-920 mg/day||(20-40 mmol)|

-Rationale: There are not enough dose-response data to set an EAR for children and adolescents, so AIs have been set.
+Rationale: The AIs for children and adolescents were not reviewed in the 2017 update.
+There are not enough dose-response data to set an EAR for children and adolescents, so AIs have been set.
 There is no reason to expect that the sodium requirement of children ages 1 to 18 years would be fundamentally different from that of adults, given that maturation of kidneys is similar in normal children by 12 months of age (Seikaly & Arant 1992).
 The AIs for children and adolescents were derived from adult AIs based on relative energy intake.

 |Men||460-920 mg/day||(20-40 mmol)|

 Rationale: The AIs for adults were not reviewed in the 2017 update.
 As there are insufficient data from dose-response trials, an EAR could not be established, and thus a RDI could not be derived.
 An AI for adults for sodium was set at 460-920 mg/day (20-40 mmol/day) to ensure that basic requirements are met and to allow for adequate intakes of other nutrients.
 This AI may not apply to highly active individuals, such as endurance athletes or those undertaking highly physical work in hot conditions, who lose large amounts of sweat on a daily basis.